What Kind of Monuments Does President Trump Value?

 What is beautiful about the statues?
 As my colleagues Yoni Appelbaum and Adam Serwer have written, they represent traitorous leaders of a military campaign as cruel and brutal as it was grounded in violent racism.

-Far from being hand-crafted by artists, many of the Confederate monuments were mass-produced around the turn of the 20th century.
-(Some were also installed later.)
+Far from being hand-crafted by artists, many of the Confederate monuments put up between 1895 and 1915 were mass-produced by firms in the North.
+Other monuments were installed later.

 The national monuments currently under review by the Trump administration are scattered across the West.
 They include two vast oceanic preserves in the central Pacific.
 They also include the Río Grande del Norte National Monument in New Mexico, designated in 2013: